teebes/tango-core/README.rst

 No, Tango extends Flask, or rather, Tango *builds* Flask, Flask WSGI application objects to be exact.
 Flask:

-* builds on Werkzeug, a WSGI implementation
+* builds on Werkzeug, a WSGI implementation and toolkit
 * builds on Jinja2, a templating platform
 * allows for a Pythonic app-building pattern
 * provides for extensions with clear conventions
   (and the Flask committers review & approve these extensions)

-Tango focuses on the templating platform, completely hides the WSGI layer, establishes a spec-first development pattern on top of Flask, leverages Flask-related tools & extensions, and as a result, makes the Tango developers more productive in building mobile web sites.
+Tango focuses on the templating platform, completely hides the WSGI layer (but exposes APIs to WSGI if needed), establishes a spec-first development pattern on top of Flask, leverages Flask-related tools & extensions, and as a result, makes the Tango developers more productive in building mobile web sites.

-Tango is WillowTree's Flask platform, but is developed for general use.
+Tango is WillowTree's platform on Flask, but is developed for general use.

 Releases
 ========

-The current release is 0.1 (Basico) which establishes Tango conventions and package namespaces, supports building static sites, provides a pattern for mixing stashable/cachable content and dynamic view functions, and provides a solid codebase with 100% statement test coverage.

-Further development beyond Tango Basico will support:

-* utilities determining whether URL is internal or external to the mobile site.

-Future development:

-* Establish and implement simple conventions for partial templates targeting specific devices.
-* Provide a configurable pipeline for common optimizations of responses.
-* Provide a configurable pipeline for integrating addons into responses.
-* Dynamic view caching, on an expiration schedule.
-* Static context updates on a schedule, for example, fetch a feed every 5 min.
-* Consider developing an interface for clients to manage templates and content.
+The current release is 0.2 (Salida), released on Oct 26, 2011.
+All releases are guaranteed with 100% statement test coverage.

+Tango is built for CPython (the reference Python implementation), for versions 2.6 and 2.7.

 License